This resource includes an interactive chart that shows the fossil fuel consumption by fuel type for countries around the world since 1965.

 It accounts for gas, coal, and oil.

-The same information can be viewed here in stacked area chart format.
+The same information can be viewed here in line chart format.

 The interactive provides two different ways for students to explore data (chart and table).